Olympic Games: Use of performance-enhancing drugs

 The first Olympic athlete to test positive for the use of performance-enhancing drugs was Hans-Gunnar Liljenwall, a Swedish pentathlete at the 1968 Summer Olympics, who lost his bronze medal for alcohol use.
 One of the most publicised doping-related disqualifications occurred after the 1988 Summer Olympics where Canadian sprinter Ben Johnson (who won the 100-metre dash) tested positive for stanozolol.

 In 1999, the IOC formed the World Anti-Doping Agency (WADA) in an effort to systematise the research and detection of performance-enhancing drugs.
 There was a sharp increase in positive drug tests at the 2000 Summer Olympics and 2002 Winter Olympics due to improved testing conditions.
 Several medallists in weightlifting and cross-country skiing from post-Soviet states were disqualified because of doping offences.
 The IOC-established drug testing regimen (now known as the Olympic Standard) has set the worldwide benchmark that other sporting federations attempt to emulate.
 During the Beijing games, 3,667 athletes were tested by the IOC under the auspices of the World Anti-Doping Agency.
 Both urine and blood tests were used to detect banned substances.
 In London over 6,000 Olympic and Paralympic athletes were tested.
-Prior to the Games 107 athletes tested positive for banned substances and were not allowed to compete.
+Prior to the Games, 107 athletes tested positive for banned substances and were not allowed to compete.

+In 2024, rumors about China's doping spread as many of the athletes, especially in swimming, were accused of doping before Tokyo 2020.
+23 Chinese swimmers were tested positive for prohibited substances, with both the World Anti-Doping Agency and World Aquatics accepting Chinese claims that positive tests were caused by tainted food.
+After the FBI and Justice Department started investigating, the IOC threatened to revoke the 2034 Olympics in Salt Lake City, unless they dropped the investigation.